Funding Circle Review

 I stopped manual investing with Funding Circle in 2015 but recently reinvested when manual investing was abolished in favour of their auto-investing feature.
 Manual investing was simply too time-consuming which is why I exited in the first place.
 I now use the Balanced product targeting 7.2% p.a.
 I think the Conservative product offers too low returns and I’m not certain the A+ and A rated loans are much less risky than some of the B to E loans.
 I set all interest and capital repayments to reinvest and am happy with Funding Circle’s product as it stands.

 Funding Circle Review Conclusion

-Having lent over £2.7bn, Funding Circle is a relative giant in the peer to peer funding world, plus it’s a well-funded company that has been growing year to year.
+Having lent over £4.5bn, Funding Circle is a giant in the peer to peer funding world, plus it’s a well-funded company that has been growing year to year.
 Lender returns are still attractive even though manual investing has been eliminated and on the plus side, investment time management has been reduced to zero.
-The newly introduced ISA will help lenders to achieve higher tax-free returns.
+Funding Circle’s ISA will help lenders to achieve higher tax-free returns.